ClubExpressions/clubexpr-web/README.md

             :id2 expr-code2                  |
             ...                              |
           }                                  |
+        :show-progress bool                  |
       }                                      |
       ...                                    |
     ]                                        |

-In the `:progress` map each `scholar-id` is associated to the index of the last expression passed in non interactive mode. `-666` means « the scholar finished the series successfuly ».
+In the `:progress` map each `scholar-id` is associated with the index of the last expression passed in non interactive mode, or maybe a specific code.
+See the documentation of the [progress](#progress) collection.

 ## Scholar works